Fruit Tree Growing Guide

 1. Macroelements and Microelements:

-• reduction for easier access to wrists and sprays.
+• Height reduction for easier access to wrists and sprays.

-• Purpose: Creation of the tree skeleton in the early years.
+Purpose: Establish the tree framework during the first years.

-• Open cup: Creation of 3–4 main arms in an open shape.
+• Open Vase: Formation of 3–4 main branches in an open shape.

-• Removal of old fruitful branches for renewal.
+• Removal of old fruiting branches to encourage renewal.

-• Preservation of productive eyes for subsequent fruiting.
+• Preservation of productive buds for the next fruiting cycle.

-• Purpose: Restore neglected or aged trees to a productive state.
+Purpose: Restore neglected or aged trees to productive condition.

-• time: On old trees or after severe damage.
+Timing: On mature trees or after severe damage.

 • Drastic removal of large branches.

-• Reinforcement of new shoots for crown renewal.
+• Stimulation of new shoots for canopy regeneration.

 • Winter Pruning: